 A Week Of Outfits With Carly Gerber From Hippie + Heart

 The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
 Today we're excited to share a week of outfits from Carly Gerber, the green living blogger behind Hippie + Heart!

 // ABOUT CARLY //

 Age | 27

 Where To Find Her | Instagram and her blog HIPPIE + HEART

 Favorite Brands | Everlane, Reformation, Crossroads Trading, and, of course, Mata Traders

 In elementary school, I lived in my Gap sweatshirts with the logo printed across the front, snap pants, and Adidas Superstar Shoes.
 If I wore that today, one might call elements of my look trendy.
 Back then, however, I had tomboy written all over me.
 Then, in middle school, everything changed.
 I became obsessed with fashion.
 One of my favorite ways to pass the time was styling my outfits for school.